-Please call the Transitional Studies office at 828-398-7433 for more information on orientation/ registration dates and sign-up.
+Please call the Transitional Studies office at 828-398-7433 for more information on orientation/registration.

-Academic Learning Center (ALC)
+The Tutoring Center (TC)

-The Academic Learning Center provides free tutoring services to A-B Tech students.
-Tutoring is available on a drop-in basis Monday through Thursday from 9:00 am to 6:00 pm, and on Fridays from 9:00 am to 1:00 p.m. for the following subjects: Math (developmental algebra, trigonometry, calculus, statistics, etc.), Chemistry, and Physics.
+The Tutoring Center provides free tutoring services to A-B Tech students.
+Tutoring is available on a drop-in basis Monday through Thursday from 9:00 am to 6:00 pm, and on Fridays from 9:00 am to 1:00 p.m. for the following subjects: Math (trigonometry, calculus, statistics, etc.), Accounting, Chemistry, and Physics.

-The ALC is a supportive, friendly environment where we encourage students to learn independently.
-Tutors cannot provide answers for assignments/tests or proofread papers.
-Students must be referred by an instructor and submit a signed referral form ("green sheet").
-Talk to your instructor or stop by the ALC in Ferguson 114, 116, and 118.
-For more information, go to abtech.edu and click on "Academic Learning Center" at the bottom of the page.
+The TC is a safe, supportive, friendly environment where we encourage students to learn independently.
+Tutors cannot provide answers for assignments/tests, but; will help students gain the skills necessary to understand the material.
+Tutors can also review past assignments/tests to ensure understanding.
+Talk to your instructor or stop by the TC in Ferguson 114, 116, and 118.
+For more information, go to abtech.edu and click on Student Resources and then "Tutoring Center" at the bottom of the page.

-The Writing Center
+The Carolyn Lisa Johnson Writing Center

 The Carolyn Lisa Johnson Writing Center offers students tutoring appointments for free assistance with academic writing from any subject, professional documents, or creative writing projects.
 Tutors can provide help at any stage of the writing process, from interpreting prompts to revising drafts to citing sources.
 Appointments emphasize revision strategies needed to write effectively for any audience, occasion, or purpose.
 Appointments are available for in-person, online, and remote tutoring.
 The Writing Center also offers RISE (Revision Is Simply Essential) sessions for improving papers that have received a failing grade OR for strengthening writing fundamentals.
 RISE sessions require an instructor referral.
+Academic coaching sessions are also available for students wishing to receive guidance on topics related to academic success, including learning preferences, time management, and/or effective critical reading strategies.
 Walk-in appointments are welcome, but cannot always be accommodated.
 Students may also schedule regular, weekly appointments for the semester.